Newsroom

 Prof. Petra Schwer

 We are pleased to announce that Prof. Petra Schwer has been elected as a STRUCTURES Trust Professor by the Young Researchers Convent (YRC).
-Since 2024, Petra Schwer has been leading the research group Geometric Group Theory at Institute for Mathematics (IMa).
+Since 2024, Petra Schwer has been leading the research group Geometry and Group Theory at Institute for Mathematics (IMa).
 She joins the current team of Trust Professors consisting of Lavinia Heisenberg (Theoretical Physics), Matthias Bartelmann (Theoretical Physics), and Ullrich Köthe (Scientific Computing), who have been reelected.

 Trust Professors play a crucial role in supporting early-career researchers by offering guidance, career advice, and mediation in case of conflicts within research groups or with supervisors.
 Their goal is to foster a supportive and constructive research environment.
 Every year, the YRC elects four Trust Professors.
 The YRC is a subgroup of the STRUCTURES Cluster of Excellence that connects and represents the early-career researchers of our scientific community, including students and postdocs.